On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: Introduction

-{ Optimal alignments and closely related methods are one of the main tools for identifying genes.
-For example, with the help of optimal alignment one searches for the location of gene X. Assume that we have already identified the location of related genes.
-The related genes will exhibit a certain amount of similarity.
-We hunt through the genome in the hope of finding a spot that resembles X. To evaluate the degree of similarity, we use an alignment score.
-A high alignment score indicates high similarity.
+Optimal alignments and closely related methods are one of the main tools for identifying genes.
+For example, with the help of optimal alignments one searches for the location of gene X. Assume that we have already identified this gene in one species, for example the mouse.
+Then probably a similar gene is present in the human genome.
+It is usually cheaper and more efficient to look in the human genome for a substring similar to that mouse gene, rather then to do again a full biological experimenting for human.
+This implies that we have to be able to identify strings which are similar, but where some letters are missing.
+And this is exactly where optimal alignment scores are used: To evaluate the degree of similarity, the alignment score which is used is a log likelihood ratio related to mutation probabilities.
+A high alignment score indicates high similarity, but to understand the significance, a knowledge of the variance of the optimal alignment score for the random model under consideration is needed.

-In computational linguistics, a quite common task consists in determining, typically across languages, related pieces of texts or similar words.
+Another practical example of the use of optimal alignments can be found in computational linguistics.
+A quite common task consists in determining, typically across languages, related pieces of texts or similar words.
 Often, one needs to identify pairs of translated words as this is an important step towards building electronic lexicons or a translation machine.
-Suppose we are given two texts: the first text is in French, while the second text is in German.
+Suppose we are given two texts: the first text is in English, while the second text is in German.
 The two texts are translations of one another and we try to build a computer program able to determine which words are translation of one another.
 Many translation pairs exhibit great similarities.
 Our program should be able to automatically detect such similarities without prior knowledge of the languages.
 Let us present a concrete English/German example: Let $X$ be the English word $brother$ and let $Y$ be the German translation $Y=bruder$.
 Looking at the two words, we immediately observe a great degree of similarity between them.
 The computer should also be able to detect this resemblance.
 A first, unsophisticated method consists in writing one word beneath the other and to count the number of coinciding letters.
 We then find: